 Radiofrequency ablation is a nerve destruction procedure that damages an important nerve to the facet joint and can cause atrophy of the supporting muscles (9).

-Cervical fusion is a surgical procedure where two or more cervical vertebra are bolted together with hardware and or bone.
-There are significant complications associated with cervical fusion which include, infection, failure to fuse and adjacent segment disease (10).
+Cervical fusion is a surgical procedure where two or more cervical vertebrae are bolted together with hardware and or bone.
+There are significant complications associated with cervical fusion which include, infection, failure to fuse, and adjacent segment disease (10).

 1.Kristjansson E, Treleaven J. Sensorimotor function and dizziness in neck pain: implications for assessment and management.
 J Orthop Sports Phys Ther.
 2009;39(5):364-77.DOI: 10.2519/jospt.2009.2834

 2. Schofferman J, Bogduk N, Slosar P. Chronic whiplash and whiplash-associated disorders: an evidence-based approach.
 J Am Acad Orthop Surg.
 2007;15(10):596-606.

 3. Reiley AS, Vickory FM, Funderburg SE, Cesario RA, Clendaniel RA.
 How to diagnose cervicogenic dizziness.
 Arch Physiother.
 2017;7:12. doi: 10.1186/s40945-017-0040-x